 Vibe Coding Crisis: Why AI Code Breaks

 Last month a founder showed us the app he’d paid $40K to build.
-His dev shop had used React and Rails, kept the naming conventions clean, and the demo looked good enough that his investors didn’t blink.
-He called us because the first 200 real users broke it.
-We opened the codebase and there were no tests at all.
-Anyone could access another user’s data just by changing the ID in the URL.
+The dev shop had used React and Rails and kept the naming conventions clean.
+The demo looked good enough that his investors didn’t blink.
+Then his first 200 real users hit it, and any logged-in user could access another user’s data by changing the ID in the URL.
 The app had been live for three months like that.

 What “vibe coding” actually means #

 Andrej Karpathy coined the term in February 2025.
-He described a way of writing software where you tell an AI what you want in plain English, it writes the code, and you accept it if it “vibes.”
+He described a workflow: type a plain-English request, accept whatever the AI generates if it “vibes.”
 If it looks right and runs without crashing, you ship it.

 Karpathy was talking about throwaway scripts and weekend projects.
-He meant it as a personal experiment.
+He treated it as a personal experiment for the kind of code that gets tossed on Sunday night.

-Agencies turned it into a business model.
+Then agencies turned it into a business model.
 By late 2025, shops were advertising “AI-first development,” which meant one junior developer watching Claude or Cursor generate thousands of lines per day.
-A quarter of Y Combinator’s W25 batch submitted codebases that were 95%+ AI-generated.
-That’s not a handful of experimenters.
-That’s the most selective startup accelerator on earth.
+Garry Tan reported on YC’s spring 2025 demos that an estimated quarter of the W25 batch had submitted codebases more than 95% AI-generated.
+YC isn’t a fringe accelerator.

 The numbers keep getting worse #

-Qodo’s 2025 State of AI Code Quality report found that AI-generated code produces 1.7x more issues than code humans wrote.
-Not style nits.
-Actual defects that break things in production.
+Qodo’s 2025 State of AI Code Quality report found AI-generated code produces 1.7x more defects than human-written code.
+These aren’t style nits; they’re production bugs.

 Why vibe code fools everyone #